Auguste Forel: Early life

-Born in 1848 in a villa La Gracieuse, at Morges, on Lake Geneva, Switzerland, to Victor Forel a pious Swiss Calvinist and Pauline Morin, a French Huguenot he was brought up in a protective household.
+Born in 1848 in a villa La Gracieuse, at Morges, on Lake Geneva, Switzerland, to Victor Forel (1823–1914) a pious Swiss Calvinist and Pauline Morin (1828–1890), a French Huguenot he was brought up in a protective household.

 Auguste Forel was born in 1848 at Morges on Lake Geneva in Switzerland.
 His great uncle, who was an entomologist, introduced Forel to insect natural history when he was young.
 After reading a book by Pierre Huber, he became interested in ants.

 Education

 He went to school at Morges and Lausanne.
 In 1866 he began his studies at the University of Zurich's medical school.
 While at medical school he continued to collect colonies of ants in order to study their physiology, biology, anatomy, systematic and even posology, as he experimented with the effect of some biochemical agents on them.

-In 1871 he went to Vienna and studied under Theodor Meynert (1833-1892), where he did his first comparative study of the thalamus.
+In 1871, he went to Vienna and studied under Theodor Meynert (1833-1892), where he did his first comparative study of the thalamus.
 Forel was disappointed by Meynert.

-In Zurich he was inspired by the work of Bernhard von Gudden (1824-1886).
+In Zurich, he was inspired by the work of Bernhard von Gudden (1824-1886).
 In 1873 he moved to Germany to assist Gudden at his Munich Kreis-Irrenanstalt.
 He improved upon various techniques in neuro-anatomy including modifications to Gudden's microtome design.

 Neuroscience

 Forel had a diverse and mixed career as a thinker on many subjects.

-In Zurich he was inspired by the work of Bernhard von Gudden (1824-1886).
+In Zurich, he was inspired by the work of Bernhard von Gudden (1824-1886).
 In 1873 he moved to Germany to assist Gudden at his Munich Kreis-Irrenanstalt.
 He improved upon various techniques in neuro-anatomy including modifications to Gudden's microtome design.

-In 1877 he described the nuclear and fibrillar organization of the tegmental region which is now known as Campus Foreli.
-He then became a lecturer at the Ludwig-Maximilians-Universität in Munich while also continuing his research on ants.
+In 1877, he described the nuclear and fibrillar organization of the tegmental region which is now known as Campus Foreli.
+He then became a lecturer at the Ludwig-Maximilians-Universität München while also continuing his research on ants.